Australian property law: Torrens title

-All Australian colonies (now states and territories) adopted the Torrens system of land registration of title between 1857 and 1875.
+All Australian colonies (now states and territories) adopted the Torrens system of land registration of title between 1858 and 1875.
 The Torrens system was introduced first in South Australia by Sir Robert Richard Torrens, the Registrar-General of Deeds, through the Real Property Act 1858.
 Victoria adopted the system with the Real Property Act 1862, and New South Wales with the commencement of the Real Property Act 1862 on 1 January 1863.

-Most land in Australia is now held under the Torrens system, although remnants of the old system of land title still remain, called “general law land”.
+Most land in Australia is now held under the Torrens system, although remnants of the old system of land title still remain, called "general law land".
 All land in the Australian Capital Territory is leasehold (effectively Torrens freehold), and much of the Northern Territory is held under Crown lease.
 Native title is now recognised as a form of land ownership.
 Some land remains as Crown land (i.e. in Australia, public land).

 In accordance with the principles of the Torrens system, each jurisdiction maintains a register of land titles of land in the jurisdiction that has been registered under the system.
 The register also shows the proprietor (owner) of the land.
 This system was devised to reduce the amount of fraud relating to land due to falsification of title deeds.
 It does so with "ownership" of the land being confirmed only upon registration of the property.
 That is, "it is not a system of registration of title but a system of title by registration".
 This gives a purchaser "greater assurance, indeed certainty, of title".
 The principle of "indefeasibility" of title - where a right has been entered on the register, it cannot be defeated by later rights except in certain circumstances - further protects the Torrens title holder.

 The Torrens system also provides for registration of other entitlements to land such as a mortgage, by which land is used to secure a loan.

+Strata title

+Strata title is a form of ownership devised for multi-level apartment buildings and horizontal subdivisions with shared areas.
+Under strata title, individual lot owners hold title to the space within their lot, while the building structure and common areas are owned collectively through an Owners Corporation (also called a body corporate in some states), which levies fees on lot owners to fund maintenance and insurance of common property.
+Strata title legislation was first introduced in New South Wales through the Conveyancing (Strata Titles) Act 1961, which commenced on 1 July 1961.
+The first strata plan registered anywhere in the world was for a block of 18 units at Burwood, Sydney, approved on 28 July 1961.
+Other states and territories subsequently enacted their own legislation: Tasmania in 1962, Queensland in 1965, Western Australia and Victoria in 1967, the Australian Capital Territory in 1970, and the Northern Territory in 1974.
+Strata title is the predominant title structure for apartment and unit ownership in Australia, and the model has since been adopted in various forms by numerous countries including Canada, New Zealand, Singapore, and the United Arab Emirates.